svenklemm/grafana/docs/sources/features/datasources/postgres.md

 ### Group By
 To group by time or any other columns click the plus icon at the end of the GROUP BY row.
 The suggestion dropdown will only show text columns of your currently selected table but you may manually enter any column.
-You can remove the group by by clicking on the item and then selecting `Remove`.
+You can remove the group by clicking on the item and then selecting `Remove`.

 If you add any grouping, all selected columns need to have an aggregate function applied.
-The query builder will automatically add aggregate functions to all columns without aggregate function when you add groupings.
+The query builder will automatically add aggregate functions to all columns without aggregate functions when you add groupings.

 #### Gap Filling

-When you group by time you can let grafana fill in missing values.
-The second argument to the time grouping controls which value Grafana will insert for missing items.
+Grafana can fill in missing values when you group by time.
+The time function accepts two arguments.
+The first argument is the time window that you would like to group by, and the second argument is the value you want Grafana to fill missing items with.

 ### Text Editor Mode (RAW)
-You can switch to raw query mode by clicking hamburger icon and then selecting `Switch editor mode` or by clicking `Edit SQL` below the query.
+You can switch to the raw query editor mode by clicking the hamburger icon and selecting `Switch editor mode` or by clicking `Edit SQL` below the query.

-> If you use Raw Query be sure your query at minimum have `ORDER BY time` and a filter on the returned time range.
+> If you use the raw query editor, be sure your query at minimum has `ORDER BY time` and a filter on the returned time range.

 ## Macros

-To simplify syntax and to allow for dynamic parts, like date range filters, the query can contain macros.
+Macros can be used within a query to simplify syntax and allow for dynamic parts.

 Macro example | Description
 ------------ | -------------